virgili0/Virgilio/README.md

 -----------------------------------------------------------------

 ## Neural Networks with TensorFlow

 ### Why TensorFlow?
+Created by the Google Brain team, TensorFlow is an open source library for numerical computation and large-scale machine learning.
+TensorFlow bundles together a slew of machine learning and deep learning (aka neural networking) models and algorithms and makes them useful by way of a common metaphor.
+It uses Python to provide a convenient front-end API for building applications with the framework, while executing those applications in high-performance C++.

 ### Up and Running with TensorFlow
 ### ANN - Artificial Neural Networks
 ### CNN - Convolutional Neural Networks